breinbaas/unrealchallenges/02_keyboard_and_animation/keyboard_and_animation.md

 ## Prologue
 I have created these challenges to learn Unreal Engine so I definitely am not sure if what I present is the best way to solve the challenge.
 If you find better solutions I'd be happy to hear about it!

+## What I learned with this challenge
+Converting and using mixamo animations, using the input system, using the animation states, accessing player properties

 # Challenge 02 - Keyboard and animation

 My second challenge deals with key presses and starting a new animation based on the key press.
 So for this challenge I chose to listen to key ```F``` and if that is pressed I want my character to play an animation I downloaded from [mixamo](https://www.mixamo.com/).
 I will show you the steps to do this here.